mengqi-z/mengqi-z/README.md

 <h3 align="center">A research scientist dedicated to solving sustainable food-energy-water resource challenges through interdisciplinary innovation.</h3>

+- ✨ I'm interested in developing and applying advanced modeling tools to analyze the interconnected dynamics of food, energy, and water systems under changing climate and socioeconomic conditions.
-- 🔭 I’m currently working on [Global Change Intersectoral Modeling System](https://gcims.pnnl.gov/) and [Integrated Multisector Multiscale Modeling](https://im3.pnnl.gov/) projects.
+- 🔭 I’m working on the impact of data centers on water and energy systems in the context of human-Earth system modeling.
 - 🌱 I’m currently learning AI/ML and DevOps.

 <h3 align="left">Languages:</h3>